-Also, most virtual phone systems are fully managed and cloud-based.
+Furthermore, most virtual phone systems are fully managed and cloud-based.
 So there’s need to pay for IT support to install and maintain the phone system, and you don’t need to invest in an expensive hardware phone system, either.

 Typically, virtual phone systems for law firms often include a bundle of phone minutes in your monthly plan.
 Knowing what your usage is can help you pick the most cost-effective plan for your firm.

-- Track time spent on phones easily.
 A virtual phone system can provide detailed information on your firm’s call history, giving you another way to document billable time spent on the phone with clients.